Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 By John Bandler

-This cyberlaw book is for most people who are interested in cyberlaw, or taking a course on cyberlaw.
+This cyberlaw book is for most people who are interested in cyberlaw, taking a course on it, or building such a course.

 This page gives more detail to help you decide if it is right for you or your course.

 Every reader is different, every person is different, every course is different.
-We categorize education and experience levels while realizing that every person within a group is different, and starts from a slightly different place.
+We categorize education and experience levels but also realize that every person within a group is different, and starts from a slightly different place.

 Some have said "this is like three books in one."
 The benefit of that is it allows you to choose your own adventure, and progress through it a manner that suits you or your course.